JetBrains/Grammar-Kit/README.md

 While *Live Preview* mode supports full Java RegExp syntax and JFlex supports only a subset (see [JFlex documentation](http://jflex.de/manual.html#SECTION00053000000000000000))
 Grammar-Kit tries to perform some obvious conversions.

-Lexer can be provided separately or one can use the generated \*.flex file as a base.
+The lexer can be provided separately or one can use the generated \*.flex file as a base.

 Parser generator generates token types constants and PSI by default.
 This can be switched off via *generateTokens* and *generatePSI* global boolean attributes respectively.